NAZMULSHUZAN/AFPT-Discovery-ML/README.md

 Machine-Learning-Guided Design of Antifreezing Peptides

-Selected for Journal Cover
-Published in the Journal of Chemical Information and Modeling (JCIM), 2026.
+Selected for Journal Cover and published in the Journal of Chemical Information and Modeling (JCIM), 2026.
 Link:(https://doi.org/10.1021/acs.jcim.6c01712)

 * Machine Learning